AD Bangham Award

 Senior members of the international liposome/nanomedine community are eligible for nomination for the Bangham Award.
 Former award recipients constitute the nominating committee and vote on the award recipient.

-The award winner for 2022 will receive the award and give a short presentation at a ceremony to be held as part of the LRD 2022 conference.
+The award winner for 2022, Dr. Philip Felgner, received the award and gave a presentation at a ceremony held as part of the LRD 2022 conference.

 The Bangham Award is named in honor of Dr. Alec Douglas Bangham, a haematologist and British biophysicist who first studied blood clotting mechanisms but became well known for his research on liposomes and his invention of a clinically useful artificial lung surfactant.
 Dr. Bangham abandoned a career in clinical pathology to become a research scientist with a 60-year career rich in discovery and innovation.
 He is known as the father of liposomes.